Aussiemon/Gauntlet-Slayer-Edition-Mod-Loader/README.md

 ## Background

-Gauntlet: Slayer Edition's Lua files are LuaJIT 2.0 bytecode in Bitsquid bundles.
-The bundles are zipped with zlib in a format that matches the original Warhammer: Vermintide 1 bundles.
-Vermintide 1 switched to a new format with small header changes (0xf0000005), but Gauntlet still uses the original 0xf0000004 type.
-Warhammer: Vermintide 2 started on 0xf0000005, but switched to zstd and a completely different format.
-Warhammer: Darktide started on 0xf0000006, but switched to Oodle before launch.
-Luckily, my upgraded version of walterr's old NodeJS extraction script still works on 0xf0000004.
+_Gauntlet: Slayer Edition_'s Lua files are _LuaJIT 2.0_ bytecode in Bitsquid bundles.
+The bundles are zipped with **zlib** in a format that matches the original _Warhammer: Vermintide 1_ bundles; `0xf0000004`.
+Vermintide 1 evemtually switched to a new format with small header changes (`0xf0000005`). _Warhammer: Vermintide 2_ started on `0xf0000005`, but switched to **zstd** and a completely different format. _Warhammer: Darktide_ started on `0xf0000006`, but switched to Oodle before launch.
+Luckily, my upgraded version of _walterr_'s old NodeJS extraction script still works on Gauntlet's `0xf0000004`.

 With the files extracted, decompilation is as simple as using luajit-decompiler-v2.
 Only one file failed decompilation - interestingly with both the legacy LJD and the new decompiler.
 WB is probably less friendly with decompiled game files than Fatshark, so the decompilation is hosted elsewhere.

 So, with all these existing tools, decompilation is actually the easy part.
-I'm sure it'd be easy to make some sort of Lua hook that injects scripts, but that isn't part of my knowledge set.
+I'm sure it'd also be easy to make some sort of Lua hook that injects scripts, but that isn't part of my knowledge set.
 Instead, I made a simple script that loads another script using the `io` library in Lua.
 The simple script is padded to be the same size as the original `lua\boot\boot.lua` file, and replaces that file in the game bundles.
-The script it calls is `mod_loader` in the game directory, which contains a copy of `boot.lua`, as well as calls to set up a rudimentary framework through a combination of my work, legacy Vermintide Mod Framework, and Darktide Mod Framework.
-The modified game bundle was unpacked and repacked using IAmLupo's old VT1 bundle unpacker.
+The script it calls is `mod_loader` in the game directory, which contains a copy of `boot.lua`, as well as calls to set up a rudimentary framework through a combination of my own work, legacy _Vermintide Mod Framework_, and _Darktide Mod Framework_.

+The modified game bundle was unpacked and repacked using _IAmLupo_'s old VT1 bundle unpacker.